godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Your Company must "put the wellbeing of the City-State above all else."
 You also cannot travel outside of your City-State's territory without express permission.

 **Pact of Particular Obligations**
 Your Company's Patron sets forth an odd stipulation of a sort, which will be given to you by the Fable-Maker.
+This must be followed by all members of the Company.

 **Sellswords' Decree**
 Your Company follows the Sellswords' Decree: